 Another example of companion planting is when corn says thank you to the beans and peas for being there and doing the cool nitrogen toe jam thing.
 The beans and peas give the corn a high five for wind protection and some shade.
 Corn plants also make nice poles for peas and runner beans to grab.
 Between the corn rows, squash or pumpkins get the shade they like, and they in turn shade the corn’s roots and keep them cool.
 Everybody happy.

 On the other hand, you have marigolds.
 OK, maybe you don’t; but those can go near anything.
 All the vegetable clans love marigolds, and they even stimulate growth.
+Not to mention the pretty flowers attract pollinators, so there’s a nice bonus for you.
 My kinda plants!

 Grandmas and Grandpas used to know lots of this stuff, and Native Peoples were very much in tune to companion planting.
 Farm and garden chemical companies would love for you to forget all about that stuff though.
 Those fancy commercials showing folks winning cool prizes for big veggies do tend to get one’s attention.
 Unfortunately, chemical companies are conveniently quiet about the nasty stuff flowing into our lakes and streams when herbicides and pesticides are washed out of our dirt during a good rain.